Changes Affecting Data

 This problem mainly affected deployments from 2013-2018.
 The OOI Data Team has now examined all glider deployment records and data and cataloged the affected deployments.
 Annotations were added to relevant data streams, indicating which deployments had the incorrect preset salinity value of 35 ppt.
 All current and future deployments from approximately 2018 onward are routinely checked following service intervals and the preset salinity value is reset to the correct zero value.

 The salinity and pressure compensation algorithm has now been updated to incorporate an optional preset salinity reference value input.
 The asset-management calibration and configuration metadata system handles storing the salinity reference value for deployment configurations and provides the input.
-The algorithm can be found here.
+The algorithm can be found on Github.

 Note that the L1 data (in which salinity and pressure compensation are not yet applied) for the affected deployments will retain the original, incorrect, constant salinity value of 35 in the resulting data products.
 Therefore, OOI discourages use of the L1 data in any subsequent analyses.
 OOI encourages that users preferentially use the L2 data product.
 This will have the true CTD salinity and pressure compensation applied and incorporates the new correction for the incorrect preset salinity values.
 These corrections were also applied to the datasets submitted to the IOOS GDAC and OOI Data Explorer.